VailColorado13/production_assistant/readME.md

 ### Built With

-Production assistant is built with a React Frontend and Express backend.
+Production assistant is built with a React frontend and Express backend.

 <!-- <p align="right">(<a href="#readme-top">back to top</a>)</p> -->